kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - If you need to stop the existing server, terminate it gracefully (e.g., `kill <PID>`).
 Avoid repeatedly starting multiple servers; strictPort prevents auto-switching ports by design.
 - If you still observe a restart mentioning "vite.config.js changed", ensure no external process touches that file; the watcher in this repo already ignores it.
 - The dev server intentionally ignores changes to `.env`, `vite.config.*`, `index.html`, and `post_process_status.lock` to prevent reload loops.
 Do not programmatically touch these files while dev server runs.
+- Lockfiles and node_modules are excluded from watch; do not run package installs while the dev server is live if you want to avoid a transient restart.